tencent cloud

 string

 The URL of the user's profile photo.
-The last number in the URL represents the size of the square profile photo (options are 0, 46, 64, 96, 132; 0 represents a 640x640 square profile photo, 46 represents a 46x46 square profile photo, and so on.
+The last number in the URL represents the size of the square profile photo (0, 46, 64, 96, 132 are available to choose from.
+0 represents a 640 × 640 profile photo, 46 represents a 46 × 46 profile photo, and so on.
 The default value is 132.)
 This field is left blank if the user has no profile photo.
 If the user changes the profile photo, the original profile photo URL will become invalid.

 gender